 - Meaning and purpose — which come from being stretched in what we do and think”

-At Healthy Chat our primary focus in on helping each client get their emotional needs met healthily.
+At Healthy Chat my primary focus is on helping each client get their emotional needs met healthily.
 Not all therapy is the same.
-Not all searches for ‘Counsellors in Dundee’ will lead you to Healthy Chat.
-I hope having read this though, that’s exactly what it does.
+And not all searches will lead you to Healthy Chat and to getting in touch.
+I hope having read this though, that’s exactly what you’ll do.